okay-matthew/SeasonsGame/Assets/Readme/README.md

 ## Required Software

-* SeasonsGame.exe file.
+* Seasons.exe file.

 ## Setup

-* Download SeasonsGame.zip
+* Download Seasons.zip
 * Unzip the .zip

+If Windows:
-* Run the SeasonsGame.exe file in the folder
+* Run the SeasonsGame.exe file in the folder.
+It should be right there.

+If Mac:
+* Run SeasonsGame

 ## Controls